shycopney44/W_S5M1_Project/README.md

   ---

 - This widget first displays "T-minus 5...".

-- After 1000 milliseconds, it should display  "T-minus 4..."
+- 1000 milliseconds later, it should display  "T-minus 4..."

-- After 1000 milliseconds, it should display  "T-minus 3..."
+- 1000 milliseconds later, it should display  "T-minus 3..."

-- After 1000 milliseconds, it should display  "T-minus 2..."
+- 1000 milliseconds later, it should display  "T-minus 2..."

-- After 1000 milliseconds, it should display  "T-minus 1..."
+- 1000 milliseconds later, it should display  "T-minus 1..."

-- After 1000 milliseconds, it should display  "Liftoff! 🚀"
+- 1000 milliseconds later, it should display  "Liftoff! 🚀"

 You will need `setInterval` and optionally `clearInterval` (research this!).
 The DOM after 3000 milliseconds should look like so: